KittiKovacs/winenation/README.md

 ### Manual testing

-Age verification works as intended, clicking on YES will take me to the homepage, No will give me an explanation why I can't access the site and lets me close the window.
+Age verification works as intended, clicking on YES will take me to the homepage, NO will give me an explanation why I can't access the site and lets me close the window.

 The external links in the footer and about us page are all opening in a separate window, there are no broken links.